matthew-brett/msc_imaging/assessment_b_2018.md

 > p < 0.001.

-FBI: Replicate panel D of figure 2, by taking the average of all voxels within the lateral and ventral OTC mask, for the contrast images of WORDS, CONSONANTS, OBJECTS, and SCRAMBLED OBJECTS.
+FBI: Replicate panel D of figure 2, by taking the average of all voxels within the lateral and ventral OTC mask, for the contrast images of WORDS, STRINGS, OBJECTS, and SCRAMBLED OBJECTS.
 Hint: investigate the `fslstats` command to do things like apply a masking image, and calculate an average across the remaining voxels.
 This is worth 5 marks.